Homebrew/homebrew-core/CONTRIBUTING.md

 https://docs.brew.sh/How-To-Open-a-Homebrew-Pull-Request and then proceed as
 follows:

-* run `brew edit foo` and make edits
+* Run `brew edit foo` and make edits.
-* leave the section `bottle do ... end` unchanged
+* Leave the section `bottle do ... end` unchanged.
-* test your changes using the commands listed above
+* Lest your changes using the commands listed above.
-* run `git commit` with message formatted `foo <insert new version number>` or `foo: <insert details>`
+* Run `git commit` with message formatted `foo <insert new version number>` or `foo: <insert details>`.
-* open a pull request as described in the introduction linked to above, wait for the automated test results, and fix any failing tests
+* Open a pull request as described in the introduction linked to above, wait for the automated test results, and fix any failing tests.

 Once you've addressed any potential feedback and a member of the Homebrew org has approved your pull request, the [BrewTestBot](https://github.com/BrewTestBot) will automatically merge it a couple of minutes later.